erlete/github-customization-guide/docs/guides/markdown-guide.md

 ---
-title: "test 2"
+title: "GitHub-flavored Markdown"
+author: "Paulo Sánchez"
 ---
-# Introduction

 MarkDown language files (those with `.markdown` or `.md` extensions, such as `README.md`) have different structural elements that can be used to format text contained in them.